Providing Help to Those Arrested in Newport

 Newport Beach is an active city located on the breathtaking California coast.
 With beautiful, sandy beaches, fun surfer culture, and bustling nightlife, it is no wonder that so many people love to spend their time in this city.
 All of that being said, Newport Beach is not the safest place to live or visit, as it has a crime rating that makes it more dangerous than 80% of other U.S. cities.
 Considering the high crime rate, it stands to reason that the local police are quick to make arrests, not bothering to ask questions beforehand.
 It could be very easy to end up in the wrong place at the wrong time in Newport Beach.

 Most of us assume we will never have to face an arrest or have to post bail.
 But the truth is, these things happen when you least expect them.
 With no knowledge of the justice system, you may feel lost, believing you have no options left but to sit in jail and wait for your trial.
 That is why we at Balboa Bail Bonds have dedicated ourselves to helping people who have been arrested get back home to their families.
 Our agents are always available to post bail, offer advice, and give a helping hand when you need it most.
-If you or a loved one have been arrested in Newport Beach, call us at (619) 760-2222 and find out how we can help you.
+If you or a loved one have been arrested in Newport Beach, contact us by calling (619) 760-2222 and find out how we can help you.